yubrajbhoi/termux-python/Doc/library/functions.rst

    .. versionchanged:: 3.12 Summation of floats switched to an algorithm
       that gives higher accuracy and better commutativity on most builds.

+   .. versionchanged:: 3.14
+      Added specialization for summation of complexes,
+      using same algorithm as for summation of floats.

 .. class:: super()
            super(type, object_or_type=None)